ParasShahh/angular6firecruddemo/README.md

 - path of service : app/auth/user/user.ts (service which have all the methods for login)
 - path of form : app/auth/register

+- addUser method o fuser.ts is used to register user anf save the data of user details at real time database.

 # sign in